kessio/eduford/README.md

 # eduford
-educational website using html, CSS from scratch
+In this project I will create a simple educational website using pure HTML and CSS from scratch.
+Using a project to apply my CSS skills